 Without detailed spend reports and insights, your company can quickly lose control over SaaS costs.
 Besides, you can’t optimize SaaS costs without proper spend visibility of each team and employee.

-Some SaaS vendors provide login and single sign-on data of their application.
-However, employees log into their SaaS applications automatically and might not even use them.
+Some SaaS vendors provide login and single sign-on data of their applications.
+However, employees log in to their SaaS applications automatically and might not even use them.
 Therefore, relying on this data might be dangerously misleading.